americocunhajr/EPIDEMIC/paper/paper.md

 The Figure [4] shows a forecast graph of the total cases of COVID-19 in Brazil generated at EPIDEMIC.

-[Forecast graph of the total cases of COVID-19 in Brazil generated at EPIDEMIC.
+![Forecast graph of the total cases of COVID-19 in Brazil generated at EPIDEMIC.
 The gray color shows the 95% confidence band.]

 ## Implementation